This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be given a shot of medicine in the area where the surgery will be done to numb the area and dull the pain.
 You may instead be given medicine to keep you asleep and free from pain during the surgery.
 Your surgeon will make a small incision in your eye to reach the drainage canal.
 Your canal will then be widened with a gel-like material that is injected through a catheter (thin tube).
 A stitch will be placed inside the canal and tightened.
 This stitch helps to keep the canal open.
 The incision on your eye may be closed with stitches.

-There may be a collection of blood in the front part of your eye.
-The catheter may be placed into another part of your eye.
+You may have a collection of blood in the front part of your eye.
 Another part of your eye may be damaged during the surgery.
 Your eye pressure may decrease too much or increase.
 You may develop cataracts (cloudy vision).

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.